fivdi/pigpio/README.md

 GPIO18 at 50KHz with a duty cycle of 50%.
 This implies 100000 state changes per second on GPIO18.
 A Notifier is used to monitor these state changes.
-Information about the time between state changes is collected in the array `tickDiffs` and printed to the console one per second.
+Information about the time between state changes is collected in the array `tickDiffs` and printed to the console once per second.

 ```js
 'use strict';